 Check to make sure your tubing is seated properly

 When using universal Fingertight fittings, the tubing must bottom out in the fitting before the nut and ferrule are tightened.
-If, after tightening the fitting a gentle tug disengages your tubing, remove fitting and try again.
+If, after tightening the fitting a gentle tug disengages your tubing,

 Interested to learn more about fittings and connections?